Elememtaljd/oki/README.md

 1. **Download:** Grab the latest release from the [Releases page](https://github.com/voidstrap/Voidstrap/releases).
 2. **Install:** Run the installer and follow the on-screen setup.
-3. **Launch:** Open Voidstrap and experience Roblox like never before!
+3. **Launch:** Open Oblivion and experience Roblox like never before!

 ---